skip to main content

 HUMIDITY

-Your Arrowhead Plant will do well in higher humidity environments, especially during the winter.
+Your Arrowhead Plant will do well in humid environments, especially during the winter.
 Mist the plant daily or place its container on a tray filled with pebbles and water to increase the humidity.
+You can also place your plant in a bathroom or kitchen where it will enjoy moisture in the air.

 FOOD